kubedb/docs/docs/guides/mongodb/concepts/mongodb.md

 These are the fields of `spec.init` which you can make use of :
 - `spec.init.initialized` indicating that this database has been initialized or not. `false` by default.
-- `spec.init.script,scriptPath` to specify where all the init scripts should be mounted.
+- `spec.init.script.scriptPath` to specify where all the init scripts should be mounted.
 - `spec.init.script.<volumeSource>` as described in the above example.
 To see all the volumeSource options go to [VolumeSource](https://github.com/kubernetes/api/blob/ed22bb34e3bbae9e2fafba51d66ee3f68ee304b2/core/v1/types.go#L49).
 - `spec.init.waitForInitialRestore` to tell the operator if it should wait for the initial restore process or not.